Galaxy is one of the prettiest petunias you can grow for its starry flowers! Here’s everything you need to know about Night Sky Petunia Care.

-Starry Sky Burgandy is a deep red variety that has a gradient of yellow starburst in the center.
+One Starry Sky Burgandy is a deep red variety with a gradient of yellow starburst in the center.
 These beautiful flowers are speckled with white color under the right conditions.
 Pink Sky is more similar to the Night Sky and has rich Pink blooms speckled with white spots.

 Fun Fact: Cooler temperatures will yield more white speckles, and warm temperatures will yield more purple.

-- Choose a healthy plant and snip off 5-8 inches cutting at a 45-degree angle.
+- Choose a healthy plant stem and snip off 5 to 8 inches long cutting at a 45-degree angle.

-- Place the pot in a cool place where it can get morning sunlight — mist the medium often using a mister bottle to keep the soil slightly moist.
+- Place the pot in a moderately warm place where it can get morning sunlight — mist the medium often using a mister bottle to keep the soil slightly moist.

-Purchase the seeds from a reputable horticultural or a grden center and plant them in moist and nutrient-rich soil.
-Always keep the top layer of the growing medium thin, as this allows quicker germination.
+Purchase the seeds from a garden center, nursery, or online and plant them in moist and nutrient-rich soil.
+Always keep the top layer of the growing medium, over the seeds thin, as this allows quicker germination.

-Germination takes about 8-12 weeks and post that, the plant is moderately easy to take care of.
-Always ensure the seedling is getting a lot of indirect light and the soil is moist but not soggy.
+Germination takes place about 2 to 4 weeks, and post that, the plant is moderately easy to take care of.
+Always ensure the seedling gets a lot of bright light, and the soil is moist but not soggy.

 Night Sky Petunia Care

 Caring for a Night Sky is all about learning.
-You must understand which location is apt for your Petunia, so their speckles are vivid.
+You must understand which location is apt for your Petunia, so their speckles exist vividly.

-If you want the best flowers and colors, keep the plant at a location where it gets bright sunlight for at least 4-6 hours each day.
+If you want the best flowers and colors, keep the plant in a location where it gets ample sunlight for at least 6 hours each day.
 The amount of light received also influences the speckles directly.
 If it is not bright, the speckles could vary and may not come at all.

 Like all petunias, the Night Sky is not too much fussy about the soil type.
 Use a well-draining potting mix, rich in organic matter.
 If you are using garden soil, add peat moss or coconut coir and compost or aged manure in equal quantities.

 Petunias are picky about watering needs; they are neither too drought tolerant nor love wet conditions, so ensure you are never over-watering the plant and keeping the soil soggy.
 The best practice to follow is to keep an eye on the topsoil.
-Check it once in 4-6 days and if it feels dry to touch, water the plant till it seeps out from the drainage hole.
+Check it once in a while, and if it feels dry to the touch, water the plant thoroughly till it seeps out from the drainage hole.

 The flowers do best in the temperature range of 65-85 F (18-30 C).
 The speckles will appear as long as the temperature stays the same.
 You will also notice that as the temperature rises, the flowers will take a more vivid hue.

-Night Sky Petunia will benefit from a balanced feed like 8-8-8 or 10-10-10, once every 2-3 weeks in half of the recommended strength by the manufacturer.
+Night Sky Petunia will benefit from a balanced feed like 10-10-10, once every 2-3 weeks in half of the recommended strength by the manufacturer.
 Do refer to the label for dosage and instruction.
-Also, refrain from fertilizing the plant too much – it won’t promote flowering.

 Pests and Diseases